LastNemesis/student-server/README.md

    - Creation of a global use CSS page
    - Creation of a global use JS page
    - Creation of a CORS Configuration for the fetch API (/!\ Application needs to run on port 8080)
+   - Adding the Favicon for the web application

 # Contributing